Ameliasks/dms1_blog/posts/first-blog-post.md

 ---

 # Studio 1 Scavenger Hunt

-![a drippy lemon](logo.svg)

-^ images are written like this: `![description](file_path/static/logo.svg)`
+My Scavenging Team™️ consiste of 5 members: Jacqueline, Jill, Lachy, Ruby, and myself.
 ## 1 - An explosive cup of coffee.
-hello
 ## 2 - A book containing Digital Media wisdom, found amongst many.
 ## 3 - A wide net strung above, bulging under the weight of its flying paper cargo.
+## 4 - A curtain of roots, delivered by a winged visitor.
-## 4 - A door for the condemned.
+## 5 - A door for the condemned.
-## 5 - A study space fit for a Sith Lord.
+## 6 - A study space fit for a Sith Lord.
-## 6 - The disembodied hands of a great ape.
+## 7 - The disembodied hands of a great ape.
 ## 9 - A wide machine, dispensing beverages from a far away land.
-## The Unsolved #6, #8 and #10
+## The Unsolved - #8 and #10
+Completely clueless and out of time, we unfortunately returned to the studio without deciphering 2 of the clues: a basement-dwelling Black Box, bigger than you might think and a golden globe atop a tower of eights.
+Despite that, I enjoyed the opportunity this activity gave me to get to know some of my classmates on my first day of university.

+![a drippy lemon](logo.svg)

+^ images are written like this: `![description](file_path/static/logo.svg)`

 *This is italic.*[^1]

 [^1]: This is a footnote, *which can also be italic*.